TuringLang/docs/markdown/5_LinearRegression.md

         OLS loss: 270.9481307076011

 As we can see above, OLS and our Bayesian model fit our training set about the same.
 This is to be expected, given that it is our training set.
-But when we look at our test set, we see that the Bayesian linear regression model is better able to predict out of sample.
+However, the Bayesian linear regression model is less able to predict out of sample -- this is likely due to our selection of priors, and that fact that point estimates were used to forecast instead of the true posteriors.